 If your child claims benefits in their own right at 16, you lose Child Benefit and Child Tax Credit or any child amounts for them if you receive Universal Credit yourself.
 This is because they no longer count as your dependent, or a member of your household for benefit purposes.

 If the whole family is on means-tested benefits CHECK BEFORE YOUR CHILD CLAIMS.
 Means-tested benefits include Universal credit , Income Support, income-based Jobseeker’s Allowance, income-related ESA, Housing Benefit, Council Tax Support, Pension Credit and Working Tax Credit.
 You may lose out overall if your child claims benefit in their own right.
 Claiming separately for your son or daughter may mean that the family’s income as a whole is reduced.
 CHECK before claiming, if you receive means-tested benefits.

 As you all know, the benefits system is complicated, and the most basic advice is always – if in doubt, CHECK YOUR OWN SITUATION.

-Does claiming ESA mean my child won’t ever work?
+Does claiming Universal Credit mean my child won’t ever work?

-Claiming ESA does not mean that your child can’t work or will never work.
+Claiming UC does not mean that your child can’t work or will never work.
 You can work while on UC as it works on a sliding scale of earnings.
-Remember to inform the DWP beforehand, and the hours you can work and how much you can earn are no longer limited.
+Remember to inform the DWP beforehand .
+Unlike ESA, the hours you can work and how much you can earn are no longer limited.
 If you have been assessed as having limited capability for work, you can keep more of the money you earn.